kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 You can delete a DaemonSet.
 If you specify `--cascade=false` with `kubectl`, then the Pods will be left on the nodes.
-If you subsequently create a new DaemonSet with the same selector, the existing pods will be adopted by the new DaemonSet and replaced according to its `updateStrategy`.
+If you subsequently create a new DaemonSet with the same selector, the new DaemonSet adopts the existing Pods.
+If any Pods need replacing the DaemonSet replaces them according to its `updateStrategy`.

 In Kubernetes version 1.6 and later, you can [perform a rolling update](/docs/tasks/manage-daemon/update-daemon-set/) on a DaemonSet.